ozskywalker/lambda-bms-powerbi/README.md

 This code is provided with no warranty or support, and is supplied as under the MIT License.

+I apologize in advance for my horrible Promise nest.

 ## Prerequisites

 You will need the Serverless Framework deployed on your local development machine.